-GHS has established Neighborhood Health Partners to help underserved patients in the neighborhoods where they live.
+Prisma Health has established Neighborhood Health Partners to help underserved patients in the neighborhoods where they live.
 The Neighborhood Health Partner team, consisting of a social worker and paramedic, visits patients in five neighborhoods: Belmont, Berea, Gantt, Greenville and Parker.

 The care team visits patients, conducts health screenings, and helps establish a care plan and medical home.
 The team also connects patients with community resources, helps them gain access to medications and enrolls patients for insurance.

 During FY 2015, the system established or acquired numerous practices, increasing patients’ access and convenience to primary or specialty care.
 Many of these practices resulted from the addition of the Oconee physician network (approximately 20 sites).

 Other new or expanded Prisma Health practices include the following: